puppetlabs/puppetserver/documentation/puppet-api/v3/environment_classes.md

    The cache for every environment is held in memory for the Puppet Server process and so is effectively flushed whenever Puppet Server is restarted.

+### Authorization

+URI authorization for requests made to the environment classes API, will always be performed by the "new" Trapperkeeper-based auth.conf feature in Puppet Server.
+This is different than most other master service-based endpoints, for which the authorization mechanism used ("new" auth.conf vs. "legacy" auth.conf) is controlled by the `use-legacy-auth-conf` setting in the `jruby-puppet` configuration section.
+The value of the `use-legacy-auth-conf` setting is ignored for the environment classes API and so the "legacy" auth.conf mechanism is never used when authorizing requests made to the environment classes API.
+For more information about authorization, see the [`auth.conf` documentation][auth.conf].